mid2SUPAERO/Multifidelity_Aeroelastic_Optmization_BWB/Tutorials/README.md

 Includes the necessary files to execute the MDA of the sample case, using Panair for both fidelity levels and introducing the variation with two different aerodynamic meshes for each fidelity.
 ## MDAO Panair--Panair
 Includes the necessary files to execute the full MDAO of the sample case, using Panair for both fidelity levels and introducing the variation with two different aerodynamic meshes for each fidelity.
+## Analytical tests
+Includes the necessary files to test the multifidelity MDAO architecture with "simple" analytical functions used to benchmarck MDAO problems.